populationgenomics/talos/comparison/README.md

 For context there are some key data sources relevant to this comparison:

 1. The MatrixTable (MT) containing annotated variants:
     - This includes all variants from a joint-call, annotated with VEP and other sources.
 All annotations used in determining whether a variant is categorised initially will be present in this data source..
 2. The Labelled Variant Call Format File (VCF):
-   - A key step of AIP is analysing the variants present in the MT, and labelling those which meet specific criteria (see [relevant documentation](../design_docs/Hail_Filter_and_Label.md)).
+    - A key step of Talos is analysing the variants present in the MT, and labelling those which meet specific criteria (see [relevant documentation](../design_docs/Hail_Filter_and_Label.md)).
 All variants selected into at least one relevant category are retained, and the process outputs a VCF file.
 For comparison purposes, we understand that when the process works correctly, all variants present in the MT and missing from the VCF were not selected as important.
 3. The final results JSON:
     - After variants are selected and labelled, the next stage is Mode of Inheritance (MOI) testing.
 This takes external sources of gene-specific information, and tests if the labelled variants segregate appropriately within families.
-   Variants present in the Labelled VCF and not in the final results are explained if the MOI for that specific gene did not conform to the expected MOI.
+      Variants present in the Labelled VCF and not in the final results are explained if the MOI for that specific gene did
+      not conform to the expected MOI.

 There are 3 key phases of this analysis where variants can 'drop-out', and identification of these will help undestand, and potentially resolve any discrepancies against the Truth dataset: